RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Index.md

 ## Digital Sensors
 Digital sensors represent data in a binary, high-low format.
 Digital sensors are used often because they "speak the same language" as computers and are noise resistant.
 ![[Pasted image 20240907145531.png]]
-1s are usually represented with the system's nominal operating voltage.
+1s are usually represented with the system's nominal operating voltage (Vcc).
 Since we use a Teensy 4.1, this nominal voltage is 3.3V.

 0s are represented with close to 0V.